apinstein/wordpress-private-plugins-composer/README.md

     * MAYBE: `dist/` could be a private binary git repo?
     * MAYBE: `dist/` could be customizable to dump it directly into the local php project? and then the zips could be checked in (or into a git submodule)
 * I'm not satisfied with the trick of hard-coding all plugins to v1.0.0 -- this was they only way I could figure so far to make this automatable with no manual intervention.
+* Convert this into a plugin command for wp-cli